huijing/huijing.github.io/_posts/2020-01-25-can-you-make-a-countdown-timer-in-pure-css.md

 ---
 I must first apologise for the somewhat rhetorical question as the title.
 About 3 minutes after I wrote it, my brain exclaimed: “This is clickbait!
 Clearly if you wrote an entire blog post, the answer should be yes, right??”

 Which led me to my next thought.
 When people write such titles, do they end with a negative conclusion, where the answer is no?
-What's the statistics on article titles like this?
+What are the statistics on article titles like this?
 I have so many questions!

 This is also why I don't have many friends.
 Oh well.